seancfoley/IPAddress/ipaddress.md

 Typically prefix lengths will be added to IP strings.
-To choose to print wildcards `*` and range characters `-` as opposed to using prefix length, there are additional methods:
+To choose to print wildcards `*` and range characters `-` as opposed to using prefix length, there are additional methods.

+Here is sample code in Java:
 ```java
 public static void main(String[] args) {
   IPAddress address = new IPAddressString("a:b:c::/64").getAddress();